 Back to School (for returning students)

-Returning to school after many years of being away can present unique problems: lack of confidence, difficulty managing time, feeling like "a fish out of water" when compared to the traditional aged students.
-This is a workshop that can energize returning students by identifying existing strengths they may use in this new environment, learning techniques of wearing several "different hats" at the same time and doing all of this in the company of other returning students.
+Returning to school after many years of being away can present unique problems: lack of confidence, difficulty managing time, and feeling like ‘a fish out of water’ when compared to the traditional aged students.
+This is a workshop that can energize returning students by identifying existing strengths they may use in this new environment, learning how to wear several ‘different hats’ at the same time, and doing all of this in the company of other returning students.

 Learn skills that help resolve conflicts that arise when one person's wants interfere with those of another.
 This is a good way for conflicting parties to learn skills together, at the same time and in the same setting.

 Learn ways to actively listen to others, to understand what they mean and to communicate with others in ways which make the situation win/win.
 This workshop can be tailored to the ‘difficult people’ you have to deal with on a regular basis.

 Being a good communicator is very important in today's world.
 This workshop will teach the essential components of effective communication.
 Learn how to deliver a clear message and to become an empathic listener.